 a.
 Probability Sampling

-Probability sampling means that every member of the population has a known and equal chance of being selected.
-This type of sampling is common in quantitative research and is often preferred because it reduces bias and improves accuracy.
+Probability sampling means that every member of the population has a known, non-zero chance of being selected.
+This type of sampling is common in quantitative research and is often preferred because it reduces bias and lets you generalise findings to the population.
+There are four common types.

 1. Simple Random Sampling